Instructions for patients attending for a surgical procedure.

 We ask that if you need to cancel or reschedule your appointment, please call us on 9690-0000 as soon as possible and preferably 24 hours before your appointment so that your appointment time may be offered to another patient.

-Metered street parking is available in the surrounding area.
+Street parking is available in the surrounding area.
 Best parking is in Cooper Street, Holt Street and Waterloo Street.
-Parking is not possible on Devonshire Street owing to the light rail construction.
+Parking is not possible on Devonshire Street owing to the light rail.

 After your appointment